The story of Zarina

-“I prayed to God to give my children a great life”
+“I hope my children will have a great life”

 The Kyrgyz family of Zarina got hit hard by extensively drug-resistant tuberculosis (XDR-TB).
 The mother of five children lost her husband in March 2018 due to XDR-TB.
 She herself and her two youngest sons Nursultan and Danyar also fell ill with this form of drug-resistant TB.